Home explodes in Virginia after suspect fires flare gun, police say

 ARLINGTON COUNTY, Va.
 (WDVM) — Police in Virginia are investigating an explosion at a house where a man allegedly discharged a flare gun inside the residence.

-The Arlington County Police Department said officers were trying to serve a search warrant at the home in Arlington, a suburb of Washington, D.C., on Monday.
+The Arlington County Police Department said a tactical team was trying to serve a search warrant at the home in Arlington, a suburb of Washington, D.C., on Monday.

 The suspect fired several shots inside the home and an explosion happened, according to authorities.
 A massive boom was heard in the area just after 8:20 p.m.